Aiko-IT-Systems/DisCatSharp/README.md

 ## Why DisCatSharp?
 - You want a library where you get kind and efficient help?
-- You would like to have the most recent features of Discord API?
+- You would like to have and use the most recent features of the Discord API?
 - You are ready to build great things?

 Then this is the right place for you!